Child Dental Care FAQs

 Q. Can thumb sucking be harmful for my child's teeth?

 A. Thumb and pacifier sucking habits that go on for a long period of time can create crowded, crooked teeth or bite problems.
-If children are still sucking their thumbs or fingers when their permanent teeth erupt, a mouth appliance may be recommended by your pediatric dentist.
+If children are still sucking their thumbs or fingers when their permanent teeth erupt, a mouth or space appliance may be recommended by your pediatric dentist.
 Most children stop these habits on their own.

 Q. When should my child start using toothpaste?